-The process of adding someone to a mortgage is quite common.
-The most common scenario is adding a long-term partner.
-The actual process is actually pretty straight forward, it’s just the consequences of the process which I think most people should be most cautious about.
+The process of adding someone to a mortgage is quite common, so it’s usually a straightforward process.
+The most common scenario is adding a long-term partner, but that’s not the rule of thumb.

 How to add someone to your mortgage

 Adding someone to an existing mortgage

 If you want to add someone to your existing mortgage you need to contact your mortgage lender to arrange it.
 They’ll send you documents to complete, it will be a similar process to a new application, so they’ll need to verify affordability, credit history and identity of the person you wish to add some to the mortgage.

 Bear in mind that there might be costs involved, which typically includes arrangement fees, legal fees and possibly even additional stamp duty fees.
 Yeah, more tax… it never stops.

 Another option is to remortgage and apply for a joint mortgage, this will essentially entail signing up for an entirely new mortgage policy.